◼︎MY PERSONAL JOURNEY

-When I launched my website in November 2016 I included a blog, Just Sayin’.
-I didn’t actually plan to use it that much but then days later Trump was elected.
+When I launched my website, BobLaycock.com, in November 2016 I included a blog under the banner Just Sayin’.
+I created the website to concentrate on a few subject areas and the blog was almost as an afterthought.
+I didn’t actually plan to write much, but then a few days later Trump was elected.
 Surprise!
-Suddenly there seemed quite a lot to talk about.
-I blogged for 8 or 9 months.
-It was fun.
-I particularly enjoyed doing an extended “Special Report” that I posted on Inauguration Day in 2017, Friends Don’t Let Friends Vote Trump… Or Do They?.
+Suddenly there seemed quite a lot to talk about and I blogged actively for 8 or 9 months.
+It was fun, but eventually I pulled back.
+Work and life demanded my attention.

 People who know me know that I love talking politics.
 And I love debate.
 It’s boring just living in an echo chamber of one’s own ideas.
-But I also believe in civil discourse.
-Indeed I think it’s essential, and it’s possible.
+But I also believe in civil and respectful discourse.
+That will be the rule here.
+As long as we do that, all comments and discussion are welcome.
 Like the expression says, “We can disagree without being disagreeable.”

 A Request to my Facebook Friends: If you have a comment I encourage you to enter it below instead of on Facebook.
 This way everyone can participate in the conversation!